-Unless you are wealthy, or travel for a company that has a generous travel budget, you probably can’t travel first class, or even business class, so you are likely to be traveling in economy/coach.
+Unless you are wealthy, or travel for a company that has a generous travel budget, you probably can’t travel first class, or even business class.
 Unfortunately this means that, particularly on long haul flights, it is not likely to be a very comfortable experience.

 How can you make the most of your limited space and be more comfortable when flying?
-Fortunately there are gadgets to make flying more comfortable and help you adapt your cramped environment to make it more relaxed.
+Here are my recommended 7 best airplane gadgets to help you to adapt your cramped, noisy environment and make it more comfortable and relaxing.

-I used to find the endless droning of the engines, the rush of the air past the fuselage and the hiss of the air conditioning on a long flight very draining.
+I used to find the endless droning of the engines, the rush of the air past the fuselage and the hiss of the air conditioning on a long flight very draining and tiring.

-Then I bought my first pair of noise cancelling headphones and from then on I wouldn’t be without them.
-I consider them the most important of my travel accessories for long flights, not just for trying to sleep but for making the journey much more relaxing and less tiring.
+Then I bought my first pair of noise cancelling headphones and from then on I wouldn’t fly without them.
+I consider them the most important of my long haul flight gadgets, not just for trying to sleep but for making the journey much more relaxing and less tiring.

-If you fly regularly seriously consider buying a pair – you won’t regret it.
+If you fly regularly then seriously consider buying a pair.
+Trust me – you won’t regret it.

 They can range in price from $35 to almost $1000, so quite a range.
 Some even have Alexa voice control – but who needs it?
 You get what you pay for to some extent but only up to a certain level I think.